afriddev/k3s-elk/docs/README.md

-# ELK Stack with Grafana on Kubernetes
+## ELK Stack Deployment Guide

 ## Overview

-This project provides a production-ready ELK (Elasticsearch, Logstash, Kibana) Stack with Grafana for centralized logging and visualization on Kubernetes (K3s).
-It connects to the separately deployed k3s-elasticsearch cluster for data persistence.
+This project provides a production-ready ELK stack for centralized logging on Kubernetes.
+The system includes Logstash with high availability, Kibana for visualization, and integrates with k3s-elasticsearch for data persistence.

 ## Components

-- Logstash 8.10.2 for log ingestion and processing
+- Logstash 8.10.2 for log ingestion and processing with HA
 - Kibana 8.10.2 for log exploration and visualization
-- Grafana 10.4.2 for advanced dashboards and alerting
 - Integration with k3s-elasticsearch for data storage

 ## Prerequisites

 #### k3s-elasticsearch Cluster

-The k3s-elasticsearch cluster must be deployed and running before deploying this stack.
+The k3s-elasticsearch cluster must be deployed and running before deploying this stack

-Verify it is running:
+Verify it is running

 ```bash
 kubectl get pods -n k3s-elasticsearch
 kubectl exec -n k3s-elasticsearch k3s-elasticsearch-0 -- curl -XGET http://localhost:9200/_cluster/health
 ```

-#### Kubernetes Cluster
+#### Kubernetes Cluster Requirements

-- K3s or any Kubernetes cluster (v1.24+)
+- K3s or any Kubernetes cluster version 1.24 or higher
 - kubectl configured with cluster access
-- Node with at least 4GB RAM, 2 vCPUs
+- Node with at least 4GB RAM and 2 vCPUs
+- Host storage at /mnt/ssd for persistent data

 #### Software Requirements

 - kubectl CLI tool
+- bash shell for running deployment scripts

 ## Architecture

 #### Namespace

-All components deploy to the k3s-elk-stack namespace.
+All components deploy to the k3s-elk-stack namespace

 #### Data Flow

+The logging pipeline works as follows

-1. Applications send JSON logs to Logstash on port 5044
+- Applications send JSON logs to Logstash on port 5044
-2. Logstash processes and forwards logs to k3s-elasticsearch
+- Logstash processes and forwards logs to k3s-elasticsearch
-3. Kibana and Grafana query k3s-elasticsearch for visualization
+- Kibana queries k3s-elasticsearch for visualization

 #### Services

+Service endpoints

+- Logstash headless service for pod identity
-- Logstash: Internal ClusterIP on port 5044
+- Logstash load balancer service on port 5044 for log ingestion
-- Kibana: NodePort on port 30561
+- Kibana NodePort on port 30561 for web UI access

-- Grafana: NodePort on port 30300
+#### High Availability

+Logstash runs as StatefulSet with 2 replicas

+- Each pod has independent persistent storage
+- Load balancer distributes incoming log traffic
+- Ensures continuous log collection during pod failures
+- Automatic pod recovery maintains replica count

 ## Directory Structure